A Travel Price Comparison for Families, Couples, and Backpackers Seville vs. New York City for Attractions, Food, Nightlife, and Couples

 Five days in Seville or New York City?

-Travelers enjoy the food and shopping when visiting the historic destination of Seville.
+Travelers enjoy the food and shopping when visiting the elegant destination of Seville.
 Most visitors spend time around the old town while in the area.
 This city offers a variety of activities to choose from.
 Five days is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 New York City is a great place to explore.
 It is common to spend five days here.
 Five days is a great amount of time to relax and see the many things that New York City has to offer.
 Anyone can find something fun to do here.